App redesign on a budget

 I was tasked with analysing this redesign within the context of the current app and its connection with each single functionality it would activate or call.
 I was also made aware that it would have to be greatly toned down in its ambitions due to very limiting budget constraints.

-This would be achieved first and foremost by assessing the fesability of certain functionalities, but then, mostly, by elliminating new components or modifying them in order to make use of existing components in the design system (DS).
+This would be achieved first and foremost by assessing the feasibility of certain functionalities, but then, mostly, by eliminating new components or modifying them in order to make use of existing components in the design system (DS).

 The stack-of-cards element, central to the previous team’s proposal would be implemented despite being a completely new component, just not with the internal widget visualization of the elements but with a simpler list view, that was more akin to the components that already existed in the DS.
 Also its lower companion of dedicated banners could apparently be produced, despite both design of the component and the illustrations being completely new.